illustration of a IBCLC supporting a parent and child

 What does an IBCLC do?

 IBCLCs can also assist you with common lactation challenges, like low milk supply, breastfeeding pain, and conditions like mastitis and plugged ducts.
-If your baby is struggling to latch or isn’t gaining weight properly, your IBCLC can determine how to improve feeding sessions, fine tune feeding plans for babies who are premature, and even provide a referral to another healthcare professional if your condition needs further attention.
+If your baby is struggling to latch or isn’t gaining weight properly, your IBCLC can determine how to improve feeding sessions, fine-tune feeding plans for babies who are premature, and even provide a referral to another health care professional if your condition needs further attention.

 “A lactation consultant is invaluable,” says Caitlin McNeily, TLN’s VP of Consultant Relations.
 “They’re basically your breastfeeding fairy godmother, personal cheerleader, and new-parent support team all in one.”